 NAMI helps individuals change their own lives for the better, through knowledge, inspiration and support.
 When we understand the degree to which we can affect change, or not, we can make decisions in our best interests and in the interests of those living with mental illness.
 NAMI’s programs promote strength in recovery and resiliency in the face of unexpected change.

 NAMI connects people in communities and builds strong partnerships with other nonprofit and faith organizations, mental/behavioral/physical health care providers, public funders and private donors, elected officials, researchers, teachers, parents and advocates.

 At the 2017 NAMI Washington state conference, we want to explore the theme of “The Challenge of Change: Promise and Progress in Mental Health.”
 We are looking for workshop proposals, speakers and experiences for attendees to come to a deeper understanding of how we respond to change and our successes in driving change on personal and community levels.

-The 2016 Annual NAMI Washington State Conference
+Information & Resources from the 2016 Annual NAMI Washington State Conference

 The Road to Recovery: Mental Health Matters